 On July 9, 2012, the president signed the Food & Drug Administration Safety and Innovation Act, a bipartisan compromise that reauthorized the Prescription Drug User Fee Act and the Medical Device User Fee Act and new user fees for generic drugs and biosimilars.
 The Act included several AMA-supported provisions.

-The AMA commented to the FDA on its draft guidance for Mixing, Diluting and Repackaging Biological Products (May 2015).
+The AMA commented to the FDA on its draft guidance for Mixing, Diluting and Repackaging Biological Products (May 2015) (PDF).
 While supporting its goals, the organization urged them to consider the access needs of physicians and patients.

 FDA’s Drug Shortages Task Force